cysouw/graphicalgrammar/text/other.md

 *Encadrement* for the same examples as analysed in [@fig:mikus1947_33] from Mikuš [-@mikus1947: 37].
 There is no indication for Mikuš' inspiration for this "chinese boxes" diagram.
 :::

 Mikuš next paper, called *Quelle est en fin de compte la structure-type du langage?* 'What, ultimately, is the typical structure of language?' [@mikus1952] is an innovative further development of his analysis of the *structure syntagmatique*.
+Exactly the same analysis was also published at the slovenian academy of sciences in Ljubljana [@mikus1952a: 59-65], but with a critical preface about the ideas of Aleksandar Belić, the president of the academy, which lead eventually to Mikuš departure from Ljubljana a few years later.
 While developing his ideas for this paper, Mikuš did not know about the analysis of immediate constituents in the USA.
 He notes at the start of the paper that *je regrette de ne pas connaître de près* 'I regret not being intimately familiar' with the work of Bloomfield (see [@sec:bloomfield1933]) or Pike (see [@sec:pike1943]).
 Mikuš' paper seems to have been little noticed, neither in Europe nor in the USA, although it was published in the widely read journal *Lingua*.
 Today the paper is still largely unknown in the linguistic community, in spite of the fact that it contains a very early example of generative rewrite rules, published before chomsky's work.
 Mikuš discussed the syntactic structure of various longer examples [@mikus1952: 453-460], using different visualisations, including hierachical bracketings, see [@fig:mikus1952_460a] [@mikus1952: 460], recursively enclosed boxes, see [@fig:mikus1952_460b] [@mikus1952: 452, 457, 460, 462] and spirals, see [@fig:mikus1952_461] [@mikus1952: 461-462].

 Mikuš approach is illustrated here with the example [@next], which is analysed as shown in [@fig:mikus1952_460a].
 He analyses this sentence into ten *monèmes*, a term introduced by Frei [-@frei1941: 51], and nine *structures*.
 Mikuš uses these terms meaning (using Chomskian terminology here) "lexical entry" and "constituent", respectively.
 In the top part of [@fig:mikus1952_460a] he lists the nine structures/constituents, differentiating them into head (*determiné T*) and dependent (*determinant T′*).
 The bottom part of [@fig:mikus1952_460a] analyses the constituency by listing the *substitutions*, which are rewrite rules.
 There is no indication that Mikuš knew about the approach of Harris (see [@sec:harris1946]).
 In these rewrite rules, the *monèmes* 'lexical entries' are printed in italics, indicating the endpoints of the recursion.